w-qilong/EiVPR/README.md

 3. faiss-gpu==1.7.2

 ### How to run this project
-All projects and preprocess data are including this project.
+All code and preprocess data are including this project.

 Everything will be saved easily by Tensorboard.